nikopol/walli/README.md

 -----------------------------
 "all-in-one" Images Wall

-the purpose of this project is to provide a *all-in-one* php file, without any configuration required (they are optionals), into a directory containing sub-dirs and/or images to "browse" them with a modern browser or mobile device.
+the purpose of this project is to provide an *all-in-one* php file, without any configuration required (they are optionals), into a directory containing sub-dirs and/or images to "browse" them with a modern browser or mobile device.